TharunKommaddi/DataScience-DeepLearning-Projects/README.md

 - Developed a layered Deep Learning Pipeline to automate the process of detecting and localizing defects found in Steel manufacturing by performing classification & segmentation using Convolutional Neural Network, Resnet(Residual Network), Transfer Learning, Resunet.

-- Experimented with these Networks and got accuracy of 87%.
+- Experimented with these Networks and got an accuracy of 87%.